 - BEng students who demonstrate a high level of performance may be invited to transfer to the equivalent MEng degree at the end of Stage 2.

 Stage 1 Students are introduced to core product design engineering principles and mathematics, and they undertake 3 small team-based projects, designed to introduce them to the concept of professional engineering practice and to develop personal and interpersonal skills.
-This is supported through disciplinary modules in engineering design, mechanics of materials, electrical and dynamic systems, and a dedicated laboratory programme.
+This is supported through disciplinary modules in engineering design (CAD), mechanics of materials and dynamic systems (mechanical and electrical).

 Introduction to Product Design